GreySole/Spooder/README.md

 # Developing Web UI and Mod UI
 Use `npm run dev` to run Spooder in development mode.
 This sets the web UI's hosting port to 3001.
 In another shell, use `npm run start-front` to run the web UI's development server which will run on port 3000 like usual.
 Use `npm run build-front` to create an optimized build for the web UI.
 When built, Spooder can be started up normally with your changes to the web UI.

+# Have Questions?
+Join my Discord at https://discord.gg/neCcHvBp and I'll help you with your setup :)